 |

 I am a Professor in the Department of Computer Science at Colorado State University.
 I direct the Center for eXascale Spatial Data Analytics and Computing (XSD).
 Agencies in the United States and United Kingdom have funded my research.
 These include the National Science Foundation, the Department of Homeland Security (including the Long Range program), the Environmental Protection Agency, Department of Agriculture, and the U.K's e-Science program.
-I am a recipient of the Board of Governors Award for Excellence in Undergraduate Teaching, the OLIE award, the National Science Foundation's CAREER award, and a Monfort Professorship.
+I am a recipient of the Board of Governors Award for Excellence in Undergraduate Teaching, the OLIE award, the N. Preston Davis award, a Monfort Professorship, and the National Science Foundation's CAREER award.

-Fitting deep learning models over the datasets we consider introduces unique challenges encompassing issues of computational tractability, effective resource utilizations, data management, and completion times – all of which inform my research.
-My lab focuses on the design of novel algorithms that balance several competing pulls – ensuring numerical stability, dispersion, load balancing, data movements, speed differential across the memory hierarchy, GPUs, RAMs, learning rates, convergence, and online updates – to ensure faster construction of models that generalize well.
+Fitting such models over voluminous, multimodal, high-dimensional datasets introduces unique challenges involving computational tractability, efficient resource use, data movement, and completion times.
+My lab develops algorithms that balance multiple competing factors, including numerical stability, dispersion, load balancing, speed differentials across the memory hierarchy, GPUs, and RAM, as well as learning rates, convergence, and online updates.
+The goal is to enable the construction of models that are both faster to train and better able to generalize.

 Systems software resulting from my research efforts have been deployed in domains such as urban sustainability, agriculture, epidemiology, earthquake science, environmental and ecological monitoring, health care systems, high energy physics, defense applications, geosciences, GIS, and commercial internet conferencing systems. |